 Consistent with the Professional Standards Committee's spring 2012 interpretation of the Faculty Code, all tenure-line faculty and ongoing instructors in the Department of Mathematics and Computer Science are expected to participate in evaluations involving tenure or promotion.
-All tenure-line faculty and ongoing instructors are strongly encouraged to participate in 3-year, pretenure evaluations for tenure-line faculty.
-Participation in other evaluations is governed by the relevant passages in the Faculty Code.
+For all other evaluations that are not "streamlined" (as described in Chapter III, Section 5 of the Faculty Code), the Chair is responsible for ensuring that at least three members of the department participate in the evaluation.
+All tenure-line faculty and ongoing instructors are strongly encouraged to participate in 3-year, pre-tenure evaluations for tenure-line faculty.

-A list of colleagues participating in an evaluation will be provided to the evaluee at the time the file is submitted to the dean.
+A list of colleagues participating in an evaluation will be provided to the evaluee at the time the file is submitted to the Provost.
 Those individuals will have the following responsibilities:

 - a.
 Review of file.
 The colleagues participating in the evaluation process of a given individual shall read the file prepared by the individual. - b.
 Classroom observations.
 All faculty participating in a particular evaluation are expected to familiarize themselves with the evaluee's teaching through one or more classroom visits. - c.
 Student evaluations.
 Student evaluations placed in the individual's files shall be reviewed. - d.
 Letter of evaluation.
-After performing items a. c. above, each colleague participating in the evaluation shall write a careful and thoughtful letter evaluating the individual in light of the department's Statement of Evaluation Standards and Procedures and university guidelines as outlined in the University Faculty Evaluation Criteria and Procedures.
+After performing items a. -c. above, each colleague participating in the evaluation shall write a careful and thoughtful letter evaluating the individual in light of the department's Statement of Evaluation Standards and Procedures and university guidelines as outlined in the University Faculty Evaluation Criteria and Procedures.